 Welcome back to our series on the fight-or-flight response, and a big high five if you are still with us after the anatomy lesson in the last article.
-Part 2 will build upon the knowledge we gained in Fight-or-Flight Series (Part 1): What is the Fight-or-Flight Response? and discuss what’s known as the amygdala hijack, or an overreaction to stress.
+Part 2 will build upon the knowledge we gained in Part 1 and discuss what’s known as the amygdala hijack, or an overreaction to stress.

 Overview of the Fight-or-Flight Response

 Whether you are facing a physical or emotional threat, our bodies respond the same way to each, by generating a quick response known as the fight-or-flight response.
 As discussed in Part 1, the fight-or-flight response triggers a cascade of physical changes in the body via the autonomic nervous system.
 As a result, the body pumps out adrenaline to help you “fight” the threat or flee to safety (“flight”).